Surface elevation errors in finite element Stokes models for glacier evolution: Abstract

 \section{Abstract}

 The primary data which determine the evolution of glaciation are the bedrock elevation and the surface mass balance.
-From this data, which we assume is defined over a fixed land region, the glacier's geometry solves a free-boundary problem which balances the surface velocity from the Stokes flow with the surface mass balance.
-A surface elevation function for this problem is admissible if it is above the bedrock topography, equivalently if the ice thickness is nonnegative.
-For an implicit time step, this free-boundary problem can be posed in weak form as a variational inequality.
-After some preparatory theory for the glaciological Stokes problem, we conjecture that the continuous-space, implicit time step problem for the surface elevation is well-posed.
-This conjecture is supported both by physical arguments and numerical evidence.
-We then prove a general theorem which bounds the error made by a finite element approximation of a nonlinear variational inequality in a Banach space.
-The bound is a sum of error terms of different types which are special to variational inequalities.
-In the case of the implicit-step glacier problem these terms are of three types: errors from discretizing the bed elevation, errors from numerically solving for the Stokes velocity, and finally an expected quasi-optimal finite element error in the surface elevation itself.
+From this data, which we assume is defined over a fixed land region, the glacier's geometry solves a free boundary problem which balances the time derivative of the surface elevation, the surface velocity from the Stokes flow of the ice, and the surface balance rate.
+This problem can be posed in weak form as a variational inequality over a cone of admissible surface elevation functions, those which are above the bedrock topography.
+After some preparatory theory for the Stokes problem, we conjecture that the corresponding continuous-space, implicit time-step variational inequality problem is well-posed if the surface kinematical equation is appropriately regularized.
+This conjecture is supported by physical arguments and numerical evidence.
+We then prove a general theorem which bounds the numerical error made by finite element approximations of nonlinear-operator variational inequalities in Banach spaces.
+This bound is a sum of error terms of different types, special to variational inequalities.
+When it is applied to the implicit time-step glacier problem there are three terms in the bound: an error from discretizing the bed elevation, an error from numerically solving for the Stokes velocity, and finally an expected error which is quasi-optimal in the finite element space representation of the surface elevation.
+The design of glacier models is then reconsidered based on this \emph{a priori} error analysis.